amp5/emoji_sa/Notebook.md

 - Methodology paper and 2 page paper on data have been added.
 These will be used to structure analysis and to write final thesis.
 - Currently thinking about how necessary it is to remove personal identification from scraped Tweets.
 Professor suggested to remove usernames but then I would be removing a layer of potential informaiton.
 As in which tweets Trump or Clinton tweeted.
 Also location data like lat & lon is needed for me to filter out US only sent tweets but could be used to identify people with other information.
+- should I add QMSS_thesis.Rproj to my gitignore?
+Not clear on what data Rproj stores on user.

 <p align="center">